qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 The Heisenbugs are non-deterministic.
 When you try to debug it, it may stop triggering.
 Heisenbugs are often **sensitive to timing and memory layout**:

-- Enabling logging and enabling sanitizers makes program run slower, which may make Heisenbug no longer trigger.
+- Enabling logging and enabling sanitizers makes program run slower, which may make Heisenbug no longer trigger (or become much harder to trigger).
 - Breakpoint debugger also changes timing when debugging, which may make Heisenbug no longer trigger.
 - Some Heisenbugs only trigger in release build, not debug build.
 Sometimes it's due to timing.
 Sometimes it's caused by optimizations related to undefined behaviors.
 - Some Heisenbugs only trigger in production environment.
 Some Heisenbugs only happen in client's computer that developer cannot touch.

 Heisenbugs are hard to debug, especially in large codebases.

 Most Heisenbugs are related to memory safety, thread safety and mutation.
-Rust prevents most Heisenbugs so it **greatly saves debugging time on Heisenbugs**.
+Rust prevents most Heisenbugs compared to C/C++, so it **greatly saves debugging time on Heisenbugs**.

 Note that there are still Heisenbugs that Rust cannot catch, including: